-The use of compost teas in the production of a wide range crops has become popular in the UK.
-This involves use of a ‘broth’ of microorganisms such as fungi, nematodes, bacteria and protozoa to improve soil ecology and hence soil health, productivity and plant health.
+The use of compost teas in the production of a wide range of crops has become popular in the UK.
+This involves the use of a ‘broth’ of microorganisms such as fungi, nematodes, bacteria and protozoa to improve soil ecology and hence soil health, productivity and plant health.

 Digestate separated fibre could potentially be used as a feedstock for the composting process from which compost teas are produced.
 So, for use in making compost teas is another of our listed uses for biogas digestate.

 Digestate may find it hard to compete with animal manures as the N and C were less available.

 However, there is a large market and the mushroom industry may actually be the largest user of composted organics in the UK.

 6 Horticulture: A fertiliser for commercial nurseries and herbaceous shrubs

 Separated liquor would be more suitable than digestate fibre due to greater ease of infiltration into the soil giving more efficient use of nutrients.